ableinc/ScoreSystem/README.md

 ## Similar Characters JSON

-The ```similarCharacters.json``` JSON is a very simple key value pairing of similar letters and numbers, commonly used on the internet.
+The ```similarCharacters.json``` file is a very simple key value pairing of similar letters and numbers, commonly used on the internet.
 You can add to this - replacing null values is important.
 The algorithm doesn't utilize this as much as it could, but further iterations of the code could include full utilization.

+## Client Data JSON

+The ```clientData.json``` file is an array of client payload data.
+This mock client payload data is suppose to mimic a real account creation request, with a few properties removed.
+If you'd like to experiment with new usernames, please copy an existing object, update it and add it to the array.

 ## The Scenario